zeeshan-shah/pp3/README.md

 I apologize for any inconvenience or confusion caused by this bug and appreciate your understanding.

-5. **Deployment to Heroku**:
+## **Deployment to Heroku**:

 The HRIS application can be easily deployed to the Heroku cloud platform for convenient access and usage.
 Follow the steps below to deploy the application using Heroku and the GitHub integration:

 1. **Create a Heroku app**: Log in to your Heroku account and create a new app.
 Choose a suitable app name and region for your deployment.

+2. **Set up necessary dependencies**: In the "Settings" tab of your Heroku app dashboard, navigate to the "Config Vars" section.
+Add the required environment variables, credentials, and any other variables needed for the application.

-2. **Connect to GitHub**: In the "Deployment" tab of your Heroku app dashboard, connect your Heroku app to your GitHub repository.
+3. **Connect to GitHub**: In the "Deployment" tab of your Heroku app dashboard, connect your Heroku app to your GitHub repository.
 Select the repository and enable automatic deploys for the `main` branch or any other desired branch.

-3. **Set up necessary dependencies**: In the "Settings" tab of your Heroku app dashboard, navigate to the "Config Vars" section.
-Add the required environment variables, credentials, and any other variables needed for the application.

 4. **Deploy the app**: Once connected to the GitHub repository and configured the necessary environment variables, trigger a manual deployment or wait for automatic deployment to occur when changes is pushed to the GitHub repository.